Speek-App/Speek/doc/protocol.md

 ## Overview

-Ricochet is a peer-to-peer instant messaging system built on anonymity networks.
-This document defines the communication protocol between two Ricochet instances, as carried out over a Tor hidden service connection.
+Speek is a peer-to-peer instant messaging system built on anonymity networks.
+This document defines the communication protocol between two Speek instances, as carried out over a Tor hidden service connection.

 The protocol is defined in three layers: